Sara-Tucker/python-notes/lists.md

 ## Lists

 List - holds an ordered collection of items
-Tuple - holds an ordered collection of items and can't be changed after being initialized
+Tuple - holds an ordered collection of items and can't be changed after being initialized (immutable)(an immutable list)
 Set - holds an unordered and unindexed collection of items with no duplicate items

 <br>